 The Laminin Markers are PrecisA Monoclonals™, mouse monoclonal antibodies targeting different laminin subunits.
-The PrecisA laminin antibodies are tools to identify specific laminin subunits present in a tissue of interest to further understand the roles and expression patterns of different laminins.
+The PrecisA Monoclonals laminin antibodies are the perfect tools to identify specific laminin subunits present in a tissue of interest to further understand the roles and expression patterns of different laminins.

 The Laminin Marker Panel

 The Laminin Markers were developed in collaboration with the Swedish biotech company BioLamina AB.
 With the use of BioLamina’s human recombinant laminin isoforms, PrecisA Monoclonals selectively recognize the specific subunits of the laminins.

 In order to select for specificity and rule out any cross-reactivity, the validation was carried out in different applications such as ELISA, Western blot, and immunohistochemistry.

 By choosing the proper PrEST Antigens our laminin antibodies are specific for each subunit without any cross-reactivity.
 The PrecisA Monoclonal antibodies are developed using stringent conditions.
 We guarantee secured continuity and stable supply.

 The complete laminin marker antibody panel is presented in our product catalog.

 Combine the different laminin antibodies to target specific laminins.
 For example, laminin-421 consists of alpha 4, beta 2, and gamma 1 and will be detected by the Anti-LAMA4, Anti-LAMB2, and Anti-LAMC1 antibodies from the marker panel.